pleiszenburg/scherbelberg/docs/source/gettingstarted.rst

 .. note::

-    Hetzner cloud serves tend to achieve a `network bandwidth`_ of around 300 to 500 Mbit/s.
+    Hetzner cloud servers tend to achieve a `network bandwidth`_ of around 300 to 500 Mbit/s.
 Larger instances might end up with more bandwidth because the underlying host has to deal with fewer instances sharing bandwidth.
 This has to be kept in mind when designing a cluster and ideally measured as well as monitored afterwards.

 .. warning::